COVID-19 Cover Update

 What’s typically covered in an insurance policy for hypertension

-A travel insurance policy with specialist cover for high blood pressure will usually include:
+A travel insurance policy with specialist cover for high blood pressure or other health conditions will usually include:

 - Lost, Stolen or Damaged Personal Belongings - this could include any medication you rely on to manage high blood pressure.

-- Emergency Medical Expenses and Repatriation - this will cover any medical costs, or even more extreme things like medical repatriation back to the UK.
+- Emergency Medical Expenses and Repatriation - this will cover any medical costs, medical treatment, or even more extreme things like medical repatriation back to the UK.

 - Cancellation and Curtailment - the insurance provider will cover you in the event of needing to cancel or cut short your holiday as a result of your condition.